 Trello Business is $9.99 per user (per month)

 monday.com’s plans start at $39 per month (for 5 users)

 You might be on opposite sides of your city, state, or country (or even the world), but your virtual team still needs to shoot the breeze and interact with each other.

 (And no, emailing the entire office isn’t an option.
 Don’t be that person.)

 Chat apps like Slack, Microsoft Teams, and Google Chat let you and your colleagues build comradery and stay engaged even though you’re miles apart.

 In the remote worker’s toolkit, they’re a must-have tool.
 If you’ve never used them before, here are guides to help you get started:

 Slack is the tool we use to interact with each other at Smart Blogger, and it’s difficult to imagine working from home without it.

 What’s the Cost?

 You can get a lot of mileage out of the free version of Slack.
-If you need to upgrade, paid plans start at $6.67 (and that’s for your entire team).
+If you need to upgrade, paid plans start at $6.67 per team member.